haugran/haugran/README.md

 # Hello! 👋🏻 I'm Irfan Anshari

-As an 11th-grade student majoring in Computer Network & Telecommunications Engineering at Vocational High School 1 Banjarmasin, I'm deeply passionate about technology, especially in Blockchain, Web3, AI/Machine Learning, Robotics, and Cybersecurity.
+As an 11th-grade student majoring in Computer Network and Telecommunications Engineering at Vocational High School 1 Banjarmasin, I'm deeply passionate about technology, especially in Blockchain, Web3, AI/Machine Learning, Robotics, and Cybersecurity.
 I love to keep up with the latest trends.
 <br><br>
 With solid skills in network system design and management, I also explore the creative side of life through playing guitar and photography, combining art and tech seamlessly. <br><br>
 Below here are my social links. 👇🏻 <br> Let's get connected! :)